nubenetes/awesome-kubernetes/docs/kubernetes.md

     * [Bitnami Helm Charts](https://bitnami.com/stacks/helm)

 ## Other tools
-* [VMware octant 🌟🌟🌟](https://github.com/vmware/octant) A web-based, highly extensible platform for developers to better understand the complexity of Kubernetes clusters.
+* [VMware octant](https://github.com/vmware/octant) A web-based, highly extensible platform for developers to better understand the complexity of Kubernetes clusters.
+    * [octant.dev](https://octant.dev/) Visualize your Kubernetes workloads.
+Octant is an open source developer-centric web interface for Kubernetes that lets you inspect a Kubernetes cluster and its applications.
 * [KSS - Kubernetes pod status on steroid](https://github.com/chmouel/kss)
 * [kubectl-debug](https://github.com/aylei/kubectl-debug)
 * [kubectl-tree](https://github.com/ahmetb/kubectl-tree) kubectl plugin to browse Kubernetes object hierarchies as a tree